Cheryl Bernard: Post-retirement

 Bernard briefly came back from retirement in 2016 to play in two events, making it to the finals of the Prestige Hotels & Resorts Curling Classic (with O'Connor, Darbyshire and lead Lawnie MacDonald) and sparing for Jennifer Jones at the Colonial Square Ladies Classic.
 In 2018, she was named as the alternate player for the Canadian women's team (skipped by Rachel Homan) at the 2018 Winter Olympics.
 At 51, she was the oldest athlete at the 2018 Winter Olympics.
 She spared in two events for Team Casey Scheidegger with Scheidegger on maternity leave during the 2019–20 season.
 They were runners-up at the 2019 Curlers Corner Autumn Gold Curling Classic and finished with a 2–4 record at the Canada Cup.

 Bernard, with teammates Carolyn Darbyshire-McRorie, Laine Peters and Karen Ruus won the 2020 Alberta women's senior championship.
 While the 2020 Canadian Senior Curling Championships were cancelled due to the COVID-19 pandemic, their win qualified them to represent Alberta at the 2021 Canadian Senior Curling Championships.

 Personal life

 Aside from curling, Bernard also co-wrote Between the Sheets: Creating Curling Champions in 2005, a book about the mental aspects of curling, with journalist Guy Scholz.
 After taking home a silver medal in her home country at the 2010 Winter Olympics in Vancouver, British Columbia, Cheryl teamed up with Scholz once again to co-publish an updated version of the book titled Between the Sheets: The Silver Lining through Canadian book publisher Polished Publishing Group (PPG), copyright 2011.

-Bernard lives with her common-law husband, curler Terry Meek, and stepson Connor Meek in Calgary, Alberta.
-She currently works as the president and chief executive officer of Canada's Sports Hall of Fame.
+Bernard lives with her common-law husband, curler Terry Meek in Calgary, Alberta.
+She currently works as the President and Chief executive officer of Canada's Sports Hall of Fame.